ruby-processing/filters4ruby-processing/README.md

 ## Acknowledgments
 Port to processing by Raphaël de Courville.
 Thanks to all the Shadertoy contributors for their hard work.
 This collection wouldn't exist without them.
-Thanks to Andres Colubri for his work on the Processing Shader API.
+Thanks to Andr&eacute;s Colubri for his work on the Processing Shader API.

 ## License
 All shaders from Shadertoy belong to there respective authors.
 Unless otherwise specified in the shader file, they are licensed under Creative Commons ([CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US))